bogas04/bogas04.github.io/src/routes/blog/_data/Monorepos. Let’s talk about it.md

 ---
-title: Monorepos.
-Let’s talk about it.
+title: Monorepos, let's talk about it
-description: >-
+description:
   Recall the days when you were just introduced to git or a similar type of version control system.
 I’m guessing you must have faced some…
 date: "2019-09-17T07:55:58.095Z"